What is Tumor Necrosis Factor Receptor Associated Periodic Syndrome (TRAPS)?

 How can ILARIS help with TRAPS?

 ILARIS helps provide fast and sustained relief from TRAPS.
 In a study of 22 patients with TRAPS, 45.5% had minimal to no disease activity at day 15 through week 16.
-Study participants were assessed and given a single physician score based on several signs and symptoms, including: skin rash, musculoskeletal pain, abdominal pain, and eye manifestations.
+Study participants were assessed for their CRP measurements and given a single Physician's Global Assessment (PGA) score based on several signs and symptoms, including: skin rash, musculoskeletal pain, abdominal pain, and eye manifestations.

 Is ILARIS given intravenously?